hcer1999/vitepress_blog/docs/nextjs-cn/app/api-reference/config/next-config-js/headers.md

 ### Content-Security-Policy

-Learn more about adding a [Content Security Policy](/docs/nextjs-cn/app/guides/security/content-security-policy) to your application.
+Learn more about adding a [Content Security Policy]() to your application.

-## Version History
+## Version History/nextjs-cn/

 | Version   | Changes          |
 | --------- | ---------------- |